godotengine/godot-docs/tutorials/scripting/debug/overview_of_debugging_tools.rst

 a function if possible.
 Otherwise, it does the same thing as **Step Over**.

 The **Keep Debugger Open** option keeps the debugger open after a scene has been closed.
-And the **Debug with External Editor** option lets you debug your game with an external editor.
+The **Debug with External Editor** option lets you debug your game with an external editor.
+This option is also accessible in **Editor Settings > Debugger**.

 .. warning::